 The park lecture on Monday was slightly intimidating.
 The other people attending were much younger and all of them were experienced trekkers and climbers backpacking into the park and camping – not for me.
 Some of the stories the lecturer (a young guide from the Netherlands) told us about his experiences in the park were wonderful.

 Getting to the park involves taking an early bus from Puerto Natales to the entrance at Laguna Amarga and connecting to a second bus that travels to Pudeto.
-In Pudeto you catch a catamaran that passes through Lake Pehoe and arrives at Paine Grande Refugio at about 12:30 p.m.
-I will spend the first night there.
+In Pudeto, you catch a catamaran that passes through Lake Pehoe and arrives at Paine Grande Refugio at about 12:30 p.m.
+I’ll spend the first night there.

 There are no groups to join but there will be others hiking on the trails and staying at the Refugios.
 Many people hike the trails solo.
 There’s a ranger station nearby each major point and I’m told the trails are well-marked.

 Hiking the second day is from Paine Grande Refugio to Grey Refugio – a gorgeous seven mile trail along Grey Lake.
 It will be the most challenging with a bit of climbing in the beginning.
-Other trekkers have reported strong wind in this area, which is a bit of a concern.
+Other trekkers have reported strong wind in this area, a concern.

 On Saturday I may hike further north and see if I can get a glimpse of some of the ice masses, then it’s a hike back to Paine Grande Refugio followed by the catamaran and buses to return to Puerto Natales.
 Hoping to get some good photos to share – but they surely won’t be as good as the professional ones attached to this post.